jforge/docker-jenkins-inbound-agent/README.md

 The base image jenkins/inbound-agent is enhanced with a docker client and with docker-compose to get an image useful for jenkins builds with respective requirements.

+To be able to use MQTT and to ease handling of json objects the mosquitto_clients and jq library are added.

 Be aware that Docker in Docker is insecure and can compromise your host, if you run untrusted Jenkins jobs.